The cascade: prescribing unauthorised medicines

 - the person administering the medicine

-- consumers of food which may contain residues of the veterinary medicine
+- consumers of produce from treated animals which may contain residues of the veterinary medicine

 - the environment

-- wider public health (e.g increased selection for antimicrobial resistance)
+- wider public health, for example increased selection for antimicrobial resistance

-Only vets registered with the Royal College of Veterinary Surgeons (RCVS) may prescribe medicines under the Cascade.
+Only vets registered with the RCVS may prescribe medicines under the cascade.

-the pharmacologically active substances contained in the medicine must have an Maximum Residue Limit (MRL), but not necessarily in the species for which it is intended to be used.
+- the pharmacologically active substances contained in the medicine must have a Maximum Residue Limit (MRL), but not necessarily in the species for which it is intended to be used.
 When checking this, you should also consider the ‘other provisions’ listed with the MRL, for example, some substances are not allowed for use in animals producing eggs or milk for human consumption

 Setting withdrawal periods

 A withdrawal period is the length of time that must lapse between the final administration of the medicine and the point the animal can be slaughtered to enter the food chain or when produce is taken.

-You are required to specify an appropriate withdrawal period to the animal produce when prescribing or administering a medicine to food-producing animals under the Cascade.
-When setting the withdrawal period, you must take into account known information about the use of the product on the authorised species when prescribing for another species.
+The prescribing vet is required to specify an appropriate withdrawal period when prescribing or administering a medicine to food-producing animals under the cascade.
+When setting the withdrawal period, the vet must consider known information about the use of the product on the authorised species when prescribing for another species.